skip to Main Content

 Rosalía Calle Bocanegra (Palacký University Olomouc)

-First and second language speech learning
+First and second language speech learning: Tackling prosody

 Convenors: Šárka Šimáčková (Palacký University Olomouc)